 Jenny Hviding

-Hviding is adamant about creating intersectional conversations and intercultural platforms, where art, nature and ancestral traditions can be met; inspiring and co-creating spaces that can flourish in slow paste efficiency with strong self sustainability and sovereignty.
+Hviding is adamant about creating intersectional conversations and intercultural platforms, where matriarchy, art, nature and ancestral traditions can be met; inspiring and co-creating spaces that can flourish with a slow paste efficiency with strong self sustainability and sovereignty to the people already living there.

 Partners